derekmerck/PERSEUS/README.md

 Also note that any confidential information (SMS credentials, phone numbers) can be referenced with a value "shadow" and included in a corresponding `shadow.yaml` file that follows the same format.  `shadow.yaml` is `.gitignored` by default.

+#### Security

+#### Network Security

+PERSEUS is promiscuous in transmitting data input or display requests.
+Access can be controlled at the network level by using a VPN or private network, or by using Pyro4's HMAC authentication and a required shared key.
+However, this is not particularly secure as anyone with access to your shadow.yaml file or code will be able to extract the key in plain.

+#### SMS Alerts

+Using gmail as the SMS relay requires either turning off app security in gmail, or assigning a unique relay password in the context of 2-step auth.

 #### Code Organization Overview

 ![Network organization](perseus_overview.png)

 _TODO: update code organization chart_

-### SMS Alerts

-Using gmail as the SMS relay requires either turning off app security in gmail, or assigning a unique relay password in the context of 2-step auth.

 ### Acknowledgements